COMM105 Interpersonal Communication

-- This introductory communication skills course helps students develop competencies in social and professional communication.
-Students engage in activities and assignments that focus on interactions in the workplace as well as in other social contexts.
+- This introductory communication skills course helps students develop competencies in diverse social and professional communication.
+Students engage in activities and assignments that focus on diversity, perception, listening skills and conflict management skills.

 - VII.
 Required Course Content and Direction

-- demonstrate an understanding of concepts and principles of interpersonal communication;
+- demonstrate an understanding of key concepts and principles of interpersonal communication;

-- practice effective use of verbal and nonverbal elements in communication;
+- demonstrate effective use of verbal and nonverbal elements in communication;

-- demonstrate an understanding of sensitivity to gender and intercultural differences in communication; and
+- demonstrate an understanding of the complexity of gender, cultural and global differences in communication [Gen Ed: Diversity]; and

-- demonstrate an understanding of the role of technology in interpersonal communication in the workplace and in other social contexts.
+- demonstrate an understanding of the role of technology in interpersonal context.

 - introduction to interpersonal communication